Origins of Hutu, Tutsi and Twa: Local divergence

 Still other studies point out that cultural transmission can occur without actual human migration.
 This raises the question of how much of the changes around the fifteenth and sixteenth centuries was the result of an influx of people as opposed to the existing population being exposed to new ideas.
 Studies that approach the subject of racial purity are among the most controversial.
 These studies point out that the pastoralist migrants and pre-migration Rwandans lived side by side for centuries and practiced extensive intermarriage.
 The notion that current Rwandans can claim exclusively Tutsi or Hutu bloodlines is thus questioned.

-The Rwandan myth of the Tutsi and Hutu difference was perpetuated by the Belgian Colonial Administration, helped by filmmaker Armand Denis during the 1930s.

 Roger Blench has proposed that Twa originated as a caste like they are today, which became endogamous and consequently developed into separate ethnic groups with their own languages.
 A mismatch in language between patron and client could later occur from population displacements.
 The short stature of the "forest people" could have developed in the millennia since the Bantu expansion, as happened also with Bantu domestic animals in the rainforest.
 Perhaps there was additional selective pressure from farmers removing the tallest women from the pygmy population by taking them back to their villages as wives.